Elvis868/Elvis868/README.md

 - 👋 Hi, I’m @Elvis868
-- 👀 I’m interested in ...hacking accounts
+- 👀 I’m interested in ...hacking accounts and coding
 - 🌱 I’m currently learning ...computer science
-- 💞️ I’m looking to collaborate on ...hacking methods
+- 💞️ I’m looking to collaborate on ...hacking methods and coding
-- 📫 How to reach me ...contact
+- 📫 How to reach me ...contact 0793053031
 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...